quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 This walk through covers the following:

-1. Creating the python services and NodeJS UI’s
+1. Creating the python services and Node.js UI’s

 2. Deployment of the above